Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 02.20.51 UTC
+- WIB: Kamis, 27 Maret 2025 03.28.00 UTC
-- WITA: Kamis, 27 Maret 2025 03.20.51 UTC
+- WITA: Kamis, 27 Maret 2025 04.28.00 UTC
-- WIT: Kamis, 27 Maret 2025 04.20.51 UTC
+- WIT: Kamis, 27 Maret 2025 05.28.00 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational